 Aside from adventures of the watersport variety, Wekiva Island has several activities to partake in on land.
 Challenge your friends to a beach volleyball match, or try your hand at a game of corn hole with your date.
 The beach volleyball court is available for rent if you've got a large group, just remember to make a reservation in advance.

 Nothing beats an afternoon spent soaking up the sun by the water.
 Tons of Adirondack chairs are lined up right along the riverfront boardwalk for your use and enjoyment.
 Pull up a seat and watch the world go by, and if it's a warm day take a dip in the refreshing river to cool off!

 6. Stay warm and toasty by the firepit

 For the cooler Florida months, nothing beats an early evening spent by the firepit.
 Roast marshmallows, trade fireside stories, and warm up on chillier evenings.
-Wekiva Island also hosts “Firepit Fridays” featuring themed dinners and live music, perfect for date night.
-Upcoming events include Firepit Fridays: BBQ Ribs on February 8, 2017.
+Wekiva Island sometimes hosts “Firepit Fridays” featuring themed dinners and live music, perfect for date night.
+Select Saturday evenings in the winter offer a similar experience too.